latticexyz/mud/.changeset/cold-clocks-shout.md

 "@latticexyz/explorer": patch
 ---

-In the Interact tab, function input fields now display the enum name when available and indicate tuple argument types.
+In the Interact tab, function input fields now display the tuple name when available and indicate tuple argument types.